UoB-COMSM0166/2025-group-24/README.md

 - Provide a table of everyone's contribution, which may be used to weight individual grades.
 We expect that the contribution will be split evenly across team-members in most cases.
 Let us know as soon as possible if there are any issues with teamwork as soon as they are apparent.

-## Additional Marks

-You can delete this section in your own repo, it's just here for information. in addition to the marks above, we will be marking you on the following two points:

-- **Quality** of report writing, presentation, use of figures and visual material (5%)
-  - Please write in a clear concise manner suitable for an interested layperson.
-Write as if this repo was publicly available.

-- **Documentation** of code (5%)

-  - Is your repo clearly organised?
-  - Is code well commented throughout?